-Yes, that is my Midwestern, steak-loving, Honey-Bunches-of-Oats-traditionalist boyfriend loves my spinach concoctions so much, he’s asking for them, hopefully, in the morning.
-I’d like to think this is due to my mad blending skills, but this is probably due to my new secret ingredient: chocolate protein powder (it’s amazing.)
+Yes, that is my Midwestern, steak-loving, Honey-Bunches-of-Oats-traditionalist boyfriend I’m talking about.
+I’d like to think this is due to my mad blending skills, but some credit probably has to go to my new secret ingredient: chocolate protein powder (it’s amazing.)

 Turns out, he’s happy I’m dipping into his supply because, as I was tickled to learn, he’s worried about my protein intake!
 As he probably should be.
 I probably should be.
 The internet says I should be eating somewhere in the ballpark of 60-80 grams of protein a day.
 That…is not happening.

 But I’m trying.
-My impressive consumption of Greek yogurt was even remarked upon the last time I exited Costco (oh, how I feel out of place as a single young professional amidst the middle-aged couples and Asian families that travel in packs) with my three large containers of Fage 0%.
+Like, to the point where my impressive consumption of Greek yogurt was remarked upon the last time I exited Costco with three family-sized containers of Fage.
 Yes, it’s true.
 I’ve turned into a yogurt fiend.
-After detoxing dairy out of my diet, I’m curious to see what this does to my body but for now, I’m going with the 23-grams-of-protein-per-cup flow and enjoying every last creamy second of it.
+After detoxing dairy out of my diet, I’m curious to see what this does to my body but for now, I’m going with the 23-grams-of-protein-per-cup flow and kind of loving it.

-I prefer this over pure banana-only frozen yogurt because you get more volume (who has 10 frozen bananas lying around?!), a creamier texture, and WAY more protein.
+I prefer this over banana-only frozen yogurt because you get more volume for fewer calories (plus who has 10 frozen bananas lying around?!), a hint of chocolate, and WAY more protein.
 Which I need.